p2wilrc/mtd-michif/README.md

-# On-line version of the Turtle Mountain Michif Dictionary
+# Electronic version of the Turtle Mountain Michif Dictionary

 This repository contains the scripts needed to prepare the data files for the Turtle Mountain dictionary of Michif, along with the